 Palladium Primary Trend Impulse Statistics

 The primary uptrend or Flip, an alignment that the bears believed was highly unlikely at the time, began at the end of August 2018 at Po = 93.29.
 The impulse continues today.
 Disciplined traders, those that follow energy and cycles, take profits when DI falls well below -60%, or the daily, weekly, monthly, or composite trend displays extreme price (BuS/BrS) or time (BuST/BrST) cycles.
 Cycle extremes are readings above 2 standard deviations.
 Palladium's monthly impulse, for example, is showing growing price extension as it matures.
 The monthly price (BuS) and time (BuST) cycles are 0.3 and -0.3 and climbing.
 Readings above 0 define cycles above their historical means.
-Readings above 1 are uncommon.
-Readings above 2 are extremely rare.
-Profit-taking begins and intesifies with readings above 1 and 2.
+Above 1 are uncommon, and 2 are extremely rare.
+Profit-taking begins and intensifies with readings above 1 and 2.

 Disciplined traders can use the Flip to escalate or establish the core position as long as the composite trend's mean cycle is Mid or Early cycle.
 Early cycles, setups with room to run in terms of price and time, are always the best.
 Mid or Late cycle designations delay the full core position until a viable Reset materializes (see Alignment & Energy - Opportunities with Primary Trend).
 Viable Resets are usually recognized as Early cycle alignments with complimentary energy builds that support direction.